statisticsnorway/kvakk-git-tools/README.md

 git config for all environments.

 ## Directories
-There is one directory for each environment.
-In addtion there is one directory for the recommended `.gitattributes` file and one directory for the recommended `.gitignore`-file.
+The `existing` directory contains configurations collected from existing environments before any recommendations are implemented.
+The `recommended` directory contains the recommended config files for the different environments.

 ## Why not public repo
 This repo is not public because it will contain Ansible scripts with